SkafteNicki/dtu_mlops/s1_getting_started/M4_pytorch.md

 3. Implement your data setup in a script called `data.py`

-4. Implement training and evaluation of your model in `main.py` script

-   3.1 Your script should be able to take an additional argument indicating if the model should train or evaluate.
-Something like:
+4. Implement training and evaluation of your model in `main.py` script.
+The `main.py` script should be able to take an additional argument indicating if the model should train or evaluate.
+It will look something like this:
    ```
    python main.py train
    python main.py evaluate trained_model.pt